storyblok/storyblok/README.md

 ```sh
 $ storyblok generate-migration --space <SPACE_ID> --component <COMPONENT_NAME> --field <FIELD>
 ```
+It's important to note that the `component` and `field` parameters are required and must be spelled exactly as they are in Storyblok.
+You can check the exact name by looking at the `Block library` inside your space.

 #### Options

 * `space`: space where the component is
 * `component`: component name.
 It needs to be a valid component
 * `field`: name of field
+* `region`: your space region (default: `eu`).
+If your space was created under US region, you should use `us` instead.

 ### run-migration